rodbv/kwando/README.md

 This example shows 5 weeks of data with throughput values of 5, 3, 7, 4, and 6 items per week respectively.

+### Option 2: Direct Text Input

+You can also enter throughput values directly in the dashboard using comma-separated format:
+- Enter values separated by commas: `2,3,5,2,4,6`
+- Whitespace around commas is automatically trimmed: `2, 3, 5, 2` works the same as `2,3,5,2`
+- All values must be numeric and non-negative (>= 0)
+- Decimal values are supported: `2.5,3.7,5.2`
+- Maximum 1000 values (use CSV for larger datasets)

+Example: `2,3,5,2,4,6` represents 6 weeks of throughput data.

 ## How to Use

-1. **Load Data**: Use the "Data Source" section to upload your CSV file or choose an existing file
+1. **Load Data**: Use the "Data Source" section to:
+   - Upload a CSV file or choose an existing file, OR
+   - Enter throughput values directly using comma-separated format (e.g., `2,3,5,2,4,6`)
 2. **Choose Analysis**:
    - **"When will it be done?"**: Calculate completion date for a specific number of items
    - **"How many items?"**: Calculate how many items can be completed in a period